kaushal9696/Multilayer_Perceptron_Learning_MNIST/README.md

-[Neural Network/ ML] Multi-Layer Convolutional Neural Network
+# [Neural Network/ ML] Multi-Layer Convolutional Neural Network

-# Multilayer_Perceptron_Learning_MINIST
 Multilayer Perceptron Learning Method and The Error Back-Propagation Algorithm For The Recognition Of Handwritten Digits.